ulsdevteam/islandora_datastream_filenamer/README.md

 ## Author / License

-Written by Brian Gillingham for the [University of Pittsburgh](http://www.pitt.edu).
+Written by Willow Gillingham for the [University of Pittsburgh](http://www.pitt.edu).
 Copyright (c) University of Pittsburgh.

 Released under a license of GPL v2 or later.